mrbusche/backseatfan.com/_posts/2010-08-02-colts-sign-first-round-pick-jerry-hughes.md

   </p>

   <p>
-    Jerry Hughes even gets smacked in the balls after a good play instead of the ass&#8230; That's how tough he is.
+    Jerry Hughes even gets smacked in the balls after a good play instead of the ass?
+That's how tough he is.
   </p>

   <p>